 3. Did the activity prove the project is going in the wrong direction?
 Sometimes “going back is the quickest way on.” – C. S. Lewis

-5. Technical or management review of the results
+5. Provide activities for technical and management review of the results.

-6. Report changes and modifications left to be done
+6. Allow time to report changes and modifications to remaining work.

 Calculating duration from estimating libraries

-Activity Duration = Person-hours * 1 / (No. of Applied Resources) * Effort
+Activity Duration = man-hours * 1 / (No. of Applied Resources) * Efficiency * Degree of Difficulty

 A. Using a spreadsheet or equivalent, break down summary tasks into individual activities.
 List in rows in a column.